 The above source shows that the lead conversion rate for content marketing (blog articles) is 2.9%.
 Per lead, you would need 35 visits.

-Suppose you get an average of 200 visits per blog post ranking on page one of google.
+Suppose you get an average of 200 visits per blog post ranking on page one of Google.

-If you wanted to generate 17 leads per month, you would need 583 visits.
+To generate 17 leads per month, you would need 583 visits.